Job application in German: Useful words and phrases

 Wie Sie in meinem angehängten Lebenslauf sehen können… – As you can see from the enclosed CV…

 Da ich meine Kenntnisse erweitern möchte, suche ich nach Veränderung. – Since I wish to extend my knowledge, I am seeking a change.

 In meinem Studium habe ich mich besonders mit … auseinandergesetzt. – During my studies I have focused on …

 An meinem letzten Arbeitsplatz lernte ich … – At my last workplace I learned to …

 The advantage of a letter of application in comparison to the C.V. is that you can write about your soft skills.
-Name some qualities of which you think you’ll need them at your new job.
+Name some qualities which you think you’ll need at your new job.
 Here are some easy examples:

 stressresistent – stress-resistant

 teamfähig – a team-player